allegheny-college-cmpsc-100-fall-2023/sliding-wall-timed-assessment/README.md

 If you achieve this objective, you will get points for **for-loops**, **lists**, **math-logic** and **while-loops**.

+Note that at some point the wall will leave the canvas entirely, and that's okay for the purposes of this test.

 Document your code with comments and save.

 ### THREE: Split the wall in half